Make-up Specialist Level 2 Diploma

 A set of achievements, skills, understanding and personal attributes make a student more likely to gain employment and be successful in their chosen occupation, which benefits themselves and the work force.

-Alternatively, you can progress onto Level 3 Theatrical Special Effects, Hair and Media Make-Up at UCB.
+On successful completion of your course, you can progress onto Level 3 Theatrical Special Effects, Hair and Media Make-Up at UCB.

 Based in new facilities on the 7th floor of our Summer Row campus, the hired@UCB team comprises specialist staff to help with: